 Classes are held Monday, Wednesday, Friday, 9-9:50am (Section 1), 10-10:50am (Section 2) in AERL Room 120.
 Attendance is expected and is necessary for success.
-To receive your clicker participation points and to work with your team, you must attend the section for which you are registered.
+To receive your iClicker participation points and to work with your team, you must attend the section for which you are registered.
 Show respect for your fellow learners and leaders, including arriving on time and leaving after dismissed.
-Bring your TopHat-ready device, paper and writing tools, and your readings.
-You may choose to bring a computer, but I discourage it because of its tendency to sidetrack attention - yours and others (Fried, 2008; Sana, Weston, & Cepeda, 2013).
+Bring your iClicker device, paper and writing tools, and your readings.
+You may choose to bring a computer, but I discourage it because of its tendency to side-track attention - yours and others - and reduce long-term retention (Fried, 2008; Glass & Kang, 2018; Sana, Weston, & Cepeda, 2013).